ecojuntak/chart-viewer/README.md

 You can try the demo [here](https://chartviewer.app)

 A simple web app to help you inspect helm chart.
 So far, you can use this tool for:
-- Inspect helm chart; as simple as showing all the chart templates
+- `Inspect helm chart` as simple as showing all the chart templates
-- Compare template between two versions; showing changes on git-like view.
+- `Compare template between two versions` showing changes on git-like view.
-- Compare rendered manifest between two versions; showing changes on git-like view.
+- `Compare rendered manifest between two versions` showing diff between two generated manifests.
-- Render kubernetes manifest; modify the `values.yaml` and render the manifest.
+- `Render kubernetes manifest` let you to customize the `values.yaml` and render the manifest.
 You will get a link that you can use to directly create the kubernetes resources on your cluster, as simple as `kubectl apply -f http://the.given.link`

 ## Prerequisite
+- Golang for backend server
+- VueJS for user interface
+- Redis for cache
-- Docker
+- Docker for run the containarized app

 ## Run Instruction